OsaPL/Versus-Brawl/notes.md

 - organise all scripts/objects better
 - create a generic thing for managing and "switching" objects (gut out what is already done in `waterRiseHotspot`?)
 - get rid of that stupid limitation of: `respawnTime cant be smaller than activeTime` on powerupBase
-- add checkmarks or something to race goal to show you've already hit them

 # Maybe, Maybees, Maybies?
 - for simple arrays, I should just use `int find(const T& in)`